RetroNynjah/Switchless-Multi-ROM-for-2364/README.md

-# Retroninja Switchless Multi-ROM for 2364
+# Retroninja Switchless Multi-ROM for 2364 ROMs

 <img src="rev3\images\pcb_render.png" alt="3D rendering" width="800"/><br/>

-A a switchless multi-ROM for 2364 ROM (24-pin) type applications.
+A switchless multi-ROM for 2364 ROM (24-pin) type applications.
 The switch is controlled by an MCU that is picking up predefined magic words on the data bus.
 This is a more generic and further developed version of my previous 1541 Multi-ROM design.

 Example use cases: